github/docs/content/actions/learn-github-actions/using-starter-workflows.md

   - CI
   - CD
 ---

 {% data reusables.actions.enterprise-github-hosted-runners %}

 ## About starter workflows

 Starter workflows are templates that help you to create your own {% data variables.product.prodname_actions %} workflows for a repository.
 They offer an alternative to starting from a blank workflow file and are useful because some of the work will already have been done for you.

 {% data variables.product.product_name %} offers starter workflows for a variety of languages and tooling.
 When you set up workflows in your repository, {% data variables.product.product_name %} analyzes the code in your repository and recommends workflows based on the language and framework in your repository.
-For example, if you use Node.js, {% data variables.product.product_name %} will suggest a starter workflow file that installs your Node.js packages and runs your tests.{% ifversion actions-starter-template-ui %} You can search and filter to find relevant starter workflows.{% endif %}
+For example, if you use Node.js, {% data variables.product.product_name %} will suggest a starter workflow file that installs your Node.js packages and runs your tests.
+You can search and filter to find relevant starter workflows.

 {% data reusables.actions.starter-workflow-categories %}